AmnahAli/academic-kickstart/content/home/experience.md

 * Implement forecasting model using Scikit-Learn to generate reports
 * Implement Pandas and NumPy libraries for Statistical Analysis
-* Implement the Python's modules NumPy, Pandas and Matplotlib for generating graphical data’s
+* Implement the Python's modules NumPy, Pandas and Matplotlib for generating graphical data’s"""
-  """

 [[experience]]
   title = "Lecturer"